chuckstack/chuckstack.github.io/src-ls/blog-rsync-net.md

 Operating system backup images can hide many secrets because of the OS complexity.
 The value of also backing up the individual artifacts is because they are easy to audit and reason about during disaster recovery.

+### Readme Changes

+You will find a readme.md included in the /opt/chuboe-system-backup directory.
+This file is included automatically in sync-backup.sh.
+Make a practice to log all changes to the server to this file.
+You will be incredible grateful in the case of disaster if you do.

 ## What to Do In Case of Disaster

 In case of disaster, you will first look to restore servers from images when possible.
 See Incus [images](https://linuxcontainers.org/incus/docs/main/howto/images_create/) and [snapshots](https://linuxcontainers.org/incus/docs/main/howto/instances_backup/#instances-snapshots) for details about managing machine backups.